matthewshang/illume/README.md

 ## About
 This is a unidirectional brute force pathtracer running on the GPU.

+Essentially what it does is simulate light bouncing around in a virtual scene, calculating a new direction and color at each point based on the material it hit.
+These colors are put together at the end to produce an image or "render".

 ### Features:
 - GPU rendering with CUDA
 - materials: emissive, lambert, mirror, refractive, microfacet reflection and refraction,